kaan-keskin/introduction-to-docker/Part3.md

 Docker runs applications inside of containers, and applications need to communicate over lots of diﬀerent networks.
 This means Docker needs strong networking capabilities.

 Fortunately, Docker has solutions for container-to-container networks, as well as connecting to existing networks and VLANs.
-The laer is important for containerized apps that interact with functions and services on external systems such as VM’s and physical servers.
+The later is important for containerized apps that interact with functions and services on external systems such as VM’s and physical servers.

-Docker networking is based on an open-source pluggable architecture called the Container Network Model (CNM). libnetwork is Docker’s real-world implementation of the CNM, and it provides all of Docker’s core networking capabilities.
-Drivers plug in to libnetwork to provide speciﬁc network topologies.
+Docker networking is based on an open-source pluggable architecture called the Container Network Model (CNM). **libnetwork is Docker’s real-world implementation of the CNM, and it provides all of Docker’s core networking capabilities.** Drivers plug in to libnetwork to provide speciﬁc network topologies.

 To create a smooth out-of-the-box experience, Docker ships with a set of native drivers that deal with the most common networking requirements.
 These include single-host bridge networks, multi-host overlays, and options for plugging into existing VLANs.
 Ecosystem partners can extend things further by providing their own drivers.